 The Protocols Manual, in all respects, is consistent with or superior to the requirements described in Order No. 888 and the pro forma tariff.
-See Smith Affidavit at .
+See Smith Affidavit at 2.

 Although the Protocols Manual is an integral part of this filing by the Az ISA, it is also required to be included in the OATTs of the two TPs that are subject to FERC's jurisdiction.
-See Arizona Public Service Company, 89 FERC ¶ 61,226 (1999); Tucson Electric Power Company, 90 FERC The Protocols Manual recognizes two types of SCs: Competitive SCs and Standard Offer SCs.
-Competitive SCs provide schedule power transactions SC services for those retail electric customers that elect to purchase competitive electric service.
-Standard Offer SCs schedule power transactions for bundled retail loads under standard offer rates.provide SC services for their bundled retail service customers, i.e., those electric customers that cannot or do not elect to participate in retail competition. ¶ 61,108 (2000).
-Accordingly, APS and TEP executed certificates of concurrence (included in this filing), as required when two or more public utilities are parties to the same rate schedule.
+See Arizona Public Service Company, 89 FERC ¶ 61,226 (1999); Tucson Electric Power Company, 90 FERC ¶ 61,108 (2000).
+Accordingly, as previously noted, APS and TEP have executed certificates of concurrence (included in this filing), as required when two or more public utilities are parties to the same rate schedule.
 See 18 C.F.R. § 35.1 (1999).
 If and only to the extent that the Commission determines that its acceptance of this filing constitutes an amendment to an OATT, then the Az ISA requests that the Commission require pursuant to FPA section 206 compliance filings by jurisdictional utilities to implement this filing.

+The Protocols Manual recognizes two types of SCs: Competitive SCs and Standard Offer SCs.
+Competitive SCs schedule power transactions for those retail electric customers that elect to purchase competitive electric service.
+Standard Offer SCs schedule power transactions for bundled retail loads under standard offer rates.

+WAIVERS

-WAIVERS The Az ISA requests waiver of any regulations necessary to implement this filing, including the requirements in sSections 35.3(a) and 35.12(b) of FERC regulations, 18 C.F.R. §-§ 35.3(a) and 35.12(b) (1999), as it is impossible to provide an estimate of the transactions and revenues under the Tariff.
-DOCUMENTS SUBMITTED In addition to this Transmittal Letter, the Az ISA submits the following documents: - 1.
-Az ISA Articles of Incorporation; - 2.
+The Az ISA requests waiver of any regulations necessary to implement this filing, including the requirements in Sections 35.3(a) and 35.12(b) of FERC regulations, 18 C.F.R. §§ 35.3(a) and 35.12(b) (1999).

+DOCUMENTS SUBMITTED

+In addition to this Transmittal Letter, the Az ISA submits the following documents:

+- 1. Az ISA Articles of Incorporation; - 2.
 Az ISA By-Laws; - 3.
-Protocols Manual; - 4.
+FERC Electric Tariff; - A. Protocols Manual; - B. Form Service Agreement Between ISA and TP; - C. Form Service Agreement Between ISA, TP and SCs - D. Rate Schedule No. 1 - 4.
 Resolution of Az ISA Board Adopting Protocols Manual; - 5.
-Form Service Agreement Between ISA and TP; - 6.
-Form Service Agreement Between ISA, TP and SCs - 7.
-Affidavit of Jerry W. Smith; - 8.
-Certificate of Concurrence, executed by Arizona Public Service Company; - 9.
-Certificate of Concurrence, executed by Tuscon Electric Power Company; - 10.
+Affidavit of Jerry W. Smith; - 6.
+Certificate of Concurrence, executed by Arizona Public Service Company; - 7.
+Certificate of Concurrence, executed by Tuscon Electric Power Company; - 8.
 A form of Notice suitable for publication, in hard copy and electronically (in Word Perfect 6/7/8 on a computer diskette).

+SERVICE COPIES

+The Az ISA served copies of this filing on the Arizona Corporation Commission via U.S. Mail, first class postage prepaid, and on all persons listed in the Certificate of Service via electronic mail.

+CONCLUSION

-SERVICE COPIES The Az ISA served copies of this filing on each of the persons listed in Attachment 1, via U.S. Mail, first class postage prepaid.
-CONCLUSION As this filing is just and reasonable, the Az ISA respectfully requests that the Commission accept this filing and establish an effective date for Az ISA operations of September , 2000.
-Respectfully submitted, ARIZONA INDEPENDENT SCHEDULING ADMINISTRATION ASSOCIATION Barbara S. Jost John R. Matson, III Huber Lawrence & Abell 1001 G Street, N.W., Suite 1225 Washington, D.C.
-20001 (202) 737-3880 Stuart A. Caplan William D. Booth Huber Lawrence & Abell 605 Third Avenue, 27th Floor New York, NY 10158 (212) 682-6200 cc: All Parties Listed In Attachment 1 $\underline{sac \land aisa \land drafts \land ferc-filing-ltr-sac-rl081400}$
+As this filing is just and reasonable, the Az ISA respectfully requests that the Commission accept this filing and establish an effective date for Az ISA operations of November 1, 2000.

+Respectfully submitted,

+ARIZONA INDEPENDENT SCHEDULING ADMINISTRATOR ASSOCIATION

+Barbara S. Jost John R. Matson, III Huber Lawrence & Abell 1001 G Street, N.W., Suite 1225 Washington, D.C.
+20001 (202) 737-3880 cc: Arizona Corporation Commission (by U.S. Mail) All Parties Listed In Certificate of Service (electronically)

+Stuart A. Caplan William D. Booth Huber Lawrence & Abell 605 Third Avenue, 27th Floor New York, NY 10158 (212) 682-6200